 Online exam incidents

-If you encountered any issues whilst sitting your online exam that prevented you doing your best (for example fire alarms or power shortages), you can apply for this to be taken into consideration.
+If you encountered any issues whilst sitting your online exam that prevented you from doing your best (for example fire alarms or power shortages), you can apply for this to be taken into consideration.

 You might also like

-General information and practical advice that will be useful in your studies
+General information and practical advice that will be useful in your studies.

-Education Services Team
+Member Services Team